gominghao/gominghao.github.io/_pages/about.md

  We find that the accretion flow takes the form of multiphase gas at radii less than about a kpc.
 The cold gas accretion includes two dynamically distinct stages: the typical disk stage in which the cold gas resides in a rotationally supported disk and relatively rare chaotic stages ($$ \lesssim 10\% $$ of the time) in which the cold gas inflows via chaotic streams.
 Though cold gas accretion dominates the time-averaged accretion rate at intermediate radii, accretion at the smallest radii is dominated by hot virialized gas at most times.

-Supernova remnant in a Cloudy Multiphase Interstellar Medium
+Supernova remnant in a cloudy multiphase interstellar medium
 ------

 ![Supernova remnant](/images/fig_snr_render_cut.png)